For the interim, I reiterate

 For “effort in great things, is great itself”, we are reminded.
 And if true friendship has the duration of eternity the constant reorientation of our efforts and desires is necessary: “Ask, and it shall be given you: seek, and you shall find”.
 This constancy of charity and benevolence, of affect and deed, in imitating Christ is loyal even unto death, as “greater love than this no man hath, that a man lay down his life for his friends”.

-Now Aelred brings us down from the lofty heights, so as to offer counsel upon some of the more attenuated forms of friendship that bind man to one another.
-So as to contrast them against spiritual friendship, bringing the latter into relief, thus rendering it more desirable.
+Now Aelred brings us down from the lofty heights so as to offer counsel upon some of the more attenuated forms of friendship that bind man to one another.
+This is done so as to contrast them against spiritual friendship, bringing the latter into relief, thus rendering it more desirable.

 The first of these attenuated forms is what Aelred has deemed carnal friendship.
 Where the bonds of men are established through the fetters of iniquity: “… a worldly existence… acting as partners in some form of vice”.
 The falsity of such a bond being all too apparent for Aelred, “for he that loves iniquity does not love, but hates his own soul”, and one who hates his own soul can never truly love the soul of another.